Blogging or freelancing which is a profitable online business to start?

 You can easily start a basic blog on WordPress on blogger.com but the internet is a very competitive and noisy place, you have to stand out from the crowd.
 For that, you have to learn and improve your blogging skills.

 Blogging requires different skills such as writing, digital marketing, search engine optimization, social media marketing, keyword research, designing, basic HTML, etc, etc.

 Disadvantage – Blogging needs investment

-As I said before, blogging has a learning curve and you need to invest time to learn blogging.
+As I said before, blogging has a learning curve and you need to invest time to learn to blog.

 Advantage – It adds dimensions to your life.

-In order to maintain your blog you learn lot of things.
-As blogger you need to take care of multiple things.
-You need to wear lots of hats, you have to be a content writer, an editor, designer, marketer, and so on.
-You work on yourself to to become a better blogger, writer and content creator, etc.
+In order to maintain your blog, you learn a lot of things.
+As a blogger, you need to take care of multiple things.
+You need to wear lots of hats, you have to be a content writer, an editor, a designer, a marketer, and so on.
+You work on yourself to become a better blogger, writer and content creator, etc.

 You get better at time management and productivity.